 Herpes simplex eye infection is caused by a type of herpes simplex virus.
 An episode often clears without any permanent problem.
-However, in some cases the infection causes scarring to the cornea.
+However, in some cases the infection causes scarring to the transparent front part of the eye (the cornea).
 This can lead to permanent loss of vision.
 Prompt treatment with antiviral eye ointment or drops helps to prevent corneal scarring.

 Herpes simplex infections